Showing posts with label cards. Show all posts

 Grover from Sesame Street

-We walked through Tinsel Trail twice to make sure we did not miss any trees.
+We walked through the Tinsel Trail twice to ensure we didn't miss any trees.

 We watched the ducks and fish swimming in the canal.